yzguy/yzguy.github.io/content/posts/picos-v-in-eve-ng/index.md

 PicaOS-V is the free virtual machine provided by [Pica8](https://www.pica8.com/) that allows you to experiment with their NOS.

 Having virtual images for various NOS is hugely beneficial for learning.
-PicOS is the one I've recently stumbled upon recently.
+PicOS is the one I've recently stumbled upon.

 A GNS3 qcow2 image is provided as well as directions for loading it into GNS3.
 However nothing for EVE-NG is provided, but fortunately it's easy to create a custom template and get it loaded in.